-Once in Qena, we found ourselves waking up well before sunrise to head to Abydos.
+Once in Qena, we woke up well before sunrise to head to Abydos.
 Abydos is a two-hour drive from the port and one of the less-visited sites in Egypt.
-We actually needed police escorts for this day as it truly is off the beaten path.
+We needed police escorts for this day, as it is off the beaten path.

-Abydos is a holy city, it was a site of pilgrimage and is one of the oldest Ancient Egyptian sites.
-From a religious point of view, Abydos is the main place of worship of Osiris, the most popular of the funerary gods.
+Abydos is a holy city; it was a pilgrimage site and is one of the oldest Ancient Egyptian sites.
+From a religious point of view, Abydos is the principal place of worship of Osiris, the most popular of the funerary gods.
 Visitors need a good three hours to explore here.

 Valley of the Kings and Queens/ Luxor Temple

 Another early morning start brought us to the Valley of the Kings.
-Near Luxor, this is a valley in Egypt where, between the 16th to 11th century BC, tombs were excavated for the pharaohs and other nobles.
+Near Luxor, this is a valley in Egypt where tombs were excavated between the 16th to 11th century BC for the pharaohs and other nobles.

 The descriptions are the most beautiful and colorful we saw in all of Egypt.
-Visitor time inside the tomb is limited and no cameras are allowed (besides phones).
-I would highly recommend paying the price to see this tomb, but on the Steam Ship Sudan cruise it is actually included in the tour.
+Visitor time inside the tomb is limited, and no cameras are allowed (besides phones).
+I would highly recommend paying the price to see this tomb, but it is included in the Steam Ship Sudan cruise tour.
 A pleasant surprise!

-The day is not over quite yet as you’ll now head back to Luxor to see Luxor Temple before lunch and enjoying evening on board.
+The day is not over quite yet as you’ll now head back to Luxor to see Luxor Temple before lunch and enjoy an evening on board.

 Temple of Edfu and Kom Ombo

-I loved getting to this stop early with the ship as we were the first to arrive and have the site all to ourself.
-After the Temple of Edfu we finally had some free time to enjoy the beauty of the ship and completely relax.
+I loved getting to this stop early with the ship as we were the first to arrive and have the site all to ourselves.
+After the Temple of Edfu, we finally had some free time to enjoy the ship’s beauty and completely relax.

 Temple of Philae

 Our last full day saw us sailing to Aswan.
-After enjoying morning on board the SS Sudan we docked in Aswan to explore the Temple of Philae.
-Home to Isis, the Goddess of marriage and fertility, motherhood, and magic this is easily one of the most important and most visited temples in Egypt.
+After enjoying the morning on board the SS Sudan, we docked in Aswan to explore the Temple of Philae.
+Home to Isis, the Goddess of marriage and fertility, motherhood, and magic, this is easily one of Egypt’s most important and most visited temples.

 Aswan and the Old Cataract Hotel

 The Old Cataract is the most iconic hotel in all of Egypt.
-It to, is over 100 years old and has had many notable guests included Tsar Nicholas II, Winston Churchill, Margaret Thatcher, Jimmy Carter, Princess Diana, and Agatha Christie.
+It is over 100 years old and has had many notable guests, including Tsar Nicholas II, Winston Churchill, Margaret Thatcher, Jimmy Carter, Princess Diana, and Agatha Christie.
 It’s a dreamy place to stay and the perfect spot to start or end your Nile River Cruise.